Leasingham

 Leasingham is a village and civil parish in the North Kesteven district of Lincolnshire, England.

+Geography

 It is situated less than 2 mi north from Sleaford, and just off the A15.
 The hamlet of Roxholm lies to the north.
-When combined with Rauceby figures, there are a total of 916 households as of 2011.
-The population of the civil parish at the 2011 census was 1,584.
+There are a total of 727 households as of 2021.
+The population of the civil parish at the 2021 census was 1,494, a reduction from the 2011 census count of 1,584.

 The B1209 passes through the village to join the A153 further east, passing across Leasingham Moor.
 Close by to the west is RAF Cranwell.
 The A15 used to run through the village on Captain's Hill until the 1950s.

+The A15 Bypass began construction in August 1955, to cost £30,000.
+It opened on Monday 30 April 1956.
+The autumn of 1955 had been good weather.

+On Sunday August 12 1984, the daughter of John Crichton-Stuart, 6th Marquess of Bute, Caroline (21 February 1957-1984), when driving a Volkswagen Scirocco on the A15, was killed instantly by a stolen car.
+18 year old unemployed Simon Goulding, of West Yorkshire, was charged at Sleaford magistrates with taking a Ford Cortina without the owner's consent in Boston.
+On 29 August 1984 he was charged with causing death by dangerous driving, and was refused bail.
+On December 10 1984, at Lincoln court, he pleaded guilty and received four and half years in youth custody.
+In June 1989 Mr Goulding received his driving licence back, six months early, after a judge at Lincoln court believed that he had somehow 'reformed his life'.

+History

 Captain's Hill takes its name from the local landowner, Captain Richard Wharton-Myddleton, who had been an ensign at the battle of Waterloo.
 He lived in Leasingham Hall (built about 1836) now a Grade II listed house.
 On 4 January 2022, this hall had a renovation to transform it into 6 flats, however work could not begin initially due to safety concerns over tree preservation.